DanieleZambetti97/ProjectMoana/examples/language.md

 **Examples:**

-The transformation in the shapes showm above.
+The transformation in the shapes shown above.

 ### Cameras